The Latest Technology

 Another observation was the high rate of chalking on pools previously coated with these products.
 We suspect both these manufacturers use the same basic formulation.
 Chalking is the release of high concentration of pigment into the water due to chemical-wash combined with UV-exposure causing a milky appearance in the pool.
 The result is that the layer will thin-out very quickly.

-The expected lifetime (not suffering severe colour loss, thinning or de-lamination) of these coatings are estimated between 6 months to 2 years.
+The expected lifetime (apart from suffering severe colour loss, thinning or de-lamination) of these coatings are estimated between 6 months to 2 years.
 Adding chemicals directly into the pool will stain these layers over a short period of time.

 These products are sold at the same price level or close to our own prices, but are definitely weakened by larger additions of solvents or water to the formula, lower priced additives, resins and curing agents that are used.
 See the tests below on our previous and latest products.

 Our aim is not to discredited any opposition as we believe that there are good products like our own in this market, some which we haven't tested.
-But we must warn that clients should be careful and investigate the supplier or applicator's technical knowledge and the type of primer and at least the type of curing agents that are used in their formulations.
+But we must warn that clients should be careful and investigate the supplier's website registration date, obtain references to substantiate warranty periods.
 Ask questions like: Do they have a specialized primer?
 Are they using the same type of basic epoxy resin and curing agent for both top coat and primer?
 This is not good.
 How do they protect the pool against reverse osmoses (water ciphering through from outside the pool)?
 How many layers do they apply?
 If this is done by one thinned-down topcoat primer or no primer at all - you can expect problems.
 This is the one major problem coating underground structures.
 If dampness is allowed from outside to reach the top layer, blistering bubbles is normally the result.
-We apply one very saturated and specially developed epoxy primer coat to stop dampness from the outside.
+We apply one very saturated and specially developed primer coat to stop dampness from the outside.
 After the pool is properly sealed, we will apply 3 chemical-resistant top coats.
 In some cases we will pre-treat the pool surface with water-barrier agent first.

 Verify reputations at hellopeter.com